 This may allow you to purchase something affordable in a different location and allow you to still get into the property market.
 Over time, with the growth in value in your property and additional savings, you might be able to eventually buy your dream home.

-If you really have good reason to not downsize, invest or re-locate then you could wait until you can afford it.
-However, keep in mind that property prices may continue to increase and interest rates could go up.
+If you really cannot downsize, invest or re-locate then you could wait until you can afford to buy your ideal home.
+However, keep in mind that property prices will likely increase over time.

-The bottom line is that you will need to determine what is more important, owning a home or the location and size of the property.
+This could make it less affordable to own in the future and you may need a higher deposit.
+The bottom line is that you will need to determine what is more important... is it owning a home or waiting for the perfect home to appear...

 5. Consider the alternatives...

-It's important to consider all the alternative options.
+If you haven't found a home that ticks all the boxes then try to consider all the alternative options.
 Compare affordable homes in different areas and determine if there are any luxuries you can live without.
-Try to see beyond your ideal home and think about ways that you can adapt to your first home.

 Buying a home is a big step and it's not always an opportunity that comes along often in our lives.
 You should also consider the alternative if you decide not to buy a home.
 What if house prices go up?
 Will you be happier renting?
 What if you don't get this opportunity again?